 Yellowing skin and eyes are often the main clues used to confirm a jaundice diagnosis.
 However, Dr. Bhatti may also perform:

 Once the underlying disease causing the jaundice is identified, Dr. Bhatti can determine the most appropriate treatment option for you.
-Call to schedule an appointment today.
+Call to schedule an appointment today at one of our GI clinics in Chaska and Edina.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.